theothernt/AerialViews/README.md

 Find an Android app that is capable of running ADB commands, [such as Remote ADB Shell](https://play.google.com/store/apps/details?id=com.cgutman.androidremotedebugger), which is free.

-Once installed, run the app and connect to your device using its IP address.
+Once installed, run the app and connect to your device using its IP address (eg. 192.168.1.102)

 To confirm the connection, try a command like `ls` which should show a list of files and folder.